John D. Lavelle: Conduct of air war

 Lavelle gave orders that whenever U.S. aircraft were in North Vietnam, crews were to assume the air defense system was activated against them and so they were authorized to fire.
 Lavelle also authorized planned protective reaction strikes.
 Targets for the planned protective reaction strikes sometimes went beyond elements of the air defense system.
 Lavelle later told Congress that he could have hit some of the targets within the rules of engagement by "trolling," sending aircraft into hostile areas as bait to provoke enemy fire.
 The Navy used the practice but Lavelle said that he did not do so and regarded it as too dangerous to his aircrews.

 By December 1971, Lavelle's reconnaissance flights had provided strong evidence that North Vietnam was preparing a massive conventional attack on the South.
 However, combat losses during these reconnaissance missions heightened Lavelle's concern about the operating rules and the effect on his crews.
 On December 18, the 432nd Tactical Reconnaissance Wing lost three aircraft to enemy action, two to ground fire and one to MiG attack.

 Early in 1972, a strike into North Vietnam again raised the issue of authority for preplanned protective reaction strikes.
 A ground control intercept radar at Mộc Châu, used to control MiGs, had proven to be a major threat as it tracked slow-moving US gunships.
 Abrams personally authorized a preplanned strike.
 On January 5, 1972, US aircraft struck and disabled the Mộc Châu site.
 When informed, the JCS took a dim view of the Mộc Châu raid.
-The Joint Chiefs, in a message to U.S. commanders, conceded "the logic" of the attack.
+The JCS, in a message to U.S. commanders, conceded "the logic" of the attack.
 "However, we are constrained by the specific operating authorities as written."

 U.S. aircraft losses continued to mount.
-On January 17, 1972, the North Vietnamese shot down two AC-130 gunships operating over the Ho Chi Minh Trail, with much loss of life.
-Three days later, the 432nd Tactical Reconnaissance Wing lost an RF-4C fighter.
+On January 17, 1972, the North Vietnamese shot down two AC-130 gunships operating over the Ho Chi Minh Trail.
+Three days later, the 432nd Tactical Reconnaissance Wing lost an RF-4C reconnaissance aircraft.